Giuseppe Conte: President of the Five Star Movement

-On 28 February 2021, after a few days from the end of his premiership, Conte joined the Five Star Movement (M5S).
+On 28 February 2021, about two weeks after the end of his premiership, Conte joined the Five Star Movement (M5S).
 In later February, the founder and so-called Guarantor of the M5S, Beppe Grillo, gave Conte the task of writing a new party statute and announced that Conte would become the new political leader.
 In the following months, however, tensions grew between the two politicians.
 In June, Grillo accused Conte of aiming at creating a one-man party and of being "without a political vision".
 The former prime minister threatened to found his own political movement, stating that Grillo "can not stop this useful political project".
 In July 2021, Conte and Grillo found a compromise on the new statute and leadership elections were called on 5 August.
 On 4 August, party members largely approved the new statute with 87.6% of votes.
 On the following day, Conte easily won the election with 92.8% of votes, becoming the party's new president.

 In 2022, tensions grew within the M5S between Conte and Luigi Di Maio; the two main representatives of the movement clashed many times regarding the policies promoted by the government as well as in the run-up of the 2022 presidential election, during which Conte briefly supported, along with Salvini, the candidacy of Elisabetta Belloni, opposed by Di Maio.
 In June 2022, Conte became particularly critical of the government's approach to the Russian invasion of Ukraine and the deployment of military aid to Kyiv's government; on the other hand, Di Maio strongly defended it.
 Di Maio also labeled the new party's leadership as "immature", while Conte and his closer allies threatened to expel Di Maio from the movement.
 On 21 June, Di Maio, along with several deputies and senators, exited from the M5S, founding their own political group, known as Together for the Future.

 On 13 July 2022, Conte announced that the M5S would revoke its support to the national unity government of Mario Draghi regarding the so-called decreto aiuti, a decree on economic stimulus to contrast the ongoing energy crisis, opening a political crisis within the majority.
 On the following day, the M5S abstained, not voting the confidence vote to the government, and Draghi, despite having largely won the vote, officially resigned as prime minister; however, the resignation was rejected by president Sergio Mattarella.
 On 21 July, Draghi resigned again after a new confidence vote in the Senate failed to pass with an absolute majority, following the defections of M5S, Lega, and Forza Italia; President Mattarella accepted Draghi's resignation and asked Draghi to remain in place to handle current affairs.
 A snap election was called for 25 September 2022.

 In the election, Conte's M5S ran alone and gained 15.4% of the votes, being the third most-voted party.
 However, it was able to elect only 52 deputies and 28 senators.
 Conte was elected to the Chamber of Deputies for the multi-member constituency of Lombardy 1.